About Yen Finder

 How much does an airport exchange actually cost?

-The single quotable fact: on a $500 cash exchange, the gap between the best in-town Tokyo shop and a typical Haneda counter is about ¥2,440 — a casual dinner in Tokyo, paid for by a 20-minute walk.
+Why this matters: the gap between a downtown specialist shop and a typical Haneda counter is several percent of whatever you exchange — on a larger swap, that's a casual dinner in Tokyo, paid for by a 20-minute walk.

 Why are airport exchange rates so much worse?